iamdustan/smoothscroll/README.md

 ## Contribute

-Fork the repository and run **npm install**.

-After any modification make sure it doesn't break in any of the supported browsers, check linting and build running **npm run build** and then open a pull request.
+First, fork the repository and do `npm install` to get all the dependencies to work with.
+Create a feature branch, write your stuff and run `npm test` to check code style and prevent bugs.

+In this project we use [Prettier](https://prettier.io) to format the final published code, you can run `npm run format` before committing, if you don't do this a precommit hook will prevent you from pushing code that hasn't been formatted properly.

+Are you done?
+Awesome, submit a pull request explaining your changes.

+_This is a polyfill, not library, so make sure the behavior you are introducing is in the spec._

 ## Browser Support

-Successfully tested in:
+Successfully working in:

-- Safari 6+
 - _natively supported in Chrome_
 - _natively supported in Firefox_
+- Safari 6+
 - Internet Explorer 9+
 - Microsoft Edge 12+
 - Opera Next

-If you have tested this and worked as expected in a different browser let us know so we can add it to the list, if not [open an issue](https://github.com/iamdustan/smoothscroll/issues) providing browser, browser version and a good description about it.
+If you have tested this and worked as expected in a different browser let us know so we can add it to the list, if not [open an issue](https://github.com/iamdustan/smoothscroll/issues) letting as know.

 ## Standards documentation